 What is It?

-High detail-focused processing (HDFP) is an ability to see and assess specific minutiae quickly and go on to the next detailed observation with great precision.
+Hyper detail-focused processing (HDFP) is an ability to see and assess specific minutiae quickly and go on to the next detailed observation with great precision.
 HDFP is a trait that is widely seen in people that lean overcontrolled.
 Radically Open Dialectical Behavior Therapy (RO DBT) posits that HDFP is a biologically based trait for threat sensitive individuals.
 Meaning that while HDFP is a non-emotional action, it can have high emotional consequences.

-Positives of High Detail-Focused Processing
+Positives of Hyper Detail-Focused Processing

 On the plus side, HDFP allows a person to assess a situation with ease, accurately making a suitable decision or find information quickly, such as scanning a file list on a computer screen and quickly locating the correct file faster than peers.
 HDFP can make someone an elite proofreader, editor, or information processor.